More Work

 Major-league ideas for a minor-league budget

 For brands with limited budgets wanting to stand out in a crowded market, non-traditional or “guerrilla” tactics can deliver high impact for little to no cost.
 And if an idea is strong enough, it can go viral online and deliver even more free attention.
 This was the situation with the Memphis Redbirds, the minor league affiliate of the MLB’s St. Louis Cardinals.
-All three of the ideas below cost less than $100 to produce while generating priceless buzz as well as ticket sales.
+Each of the three ideas below cost less than $100 to produce, yet drove real buzz, boosted ticket sales, and proved that with the right concept, creativity beats budget every time.

 Dirty Car